cfrg/draft-irtf-cfrg-aegis-aead/draft-irtf-cfrg-aegis-aead.md

 AEGIS-256 offers 256-bit message security against plaintext and state recovery, whereas AEGIS-128L offers 128-bit security.

-An authentication tag may verify under multiple keys.
-Assuming AEGIS is key-committing, finding equivalent keys is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.
+An authentication tag may verify under multiple keys, nonces, or associated data.
+Assuming AEGIS is fully committing, finding different inputs producing the same tag is expected to require ~2<sup>64</sup> attempts with a 128-bit authentication tag and ~2<sup>128</sup> attempts with a 256-bit tag.

 Under the assumption that the secret key is unknown to the attacker and a 128-bit tag is used, both AEGIS-128L and AEGIS-256 target 128-bit security against forgery attacks.
 With a 256-bit tag, AEGIS-256 targets 256-bit security against forgery attacks, whereas AEGIS-128L continues to target 128-bit security.